SamAbaasi/car-insurance/README.md

 getVehicleTypes: An API to fetch car types from the server.
 getInsureCompanies: An API to retrieve a list of insurance companies.
 getThirdDiscounts: An API to fetch third-party insurance discounts and driver accident discounts.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code according to your needs.